john-0/gfx/README.md

-# gfx - Grainfather bluetooth signal extender
+# gfx - Grainfather bluetooth signal extender / repeater
-Grainfather signal extender - Connects to your Grainfather and starts an http server allowing you to control it from any device connected to your home wifi network
+Grainfather signal extender / repeater - Connects to your Grainfather and starts an http server allowing you to control it from any device connected to your home wifi network

 This is meant to be ran on a raspberry pi close to your Grainfather (or any other linux system that can run python).
 I tried to include everything in a single file and have minimal dependencies.
 Only basic functions are currently supported